 So, what have we learned about CBD consumption?
 Primarily, you want to make sure you’re consuming your lovely CBD products with a bit of food in the stomach.
 Though consuming CBD on an empty stomach isn’t going to kill you, it can cause some severe discomfort that no one deserves to go through.
 When you take the time to ensure your belly is (somewhat) full of healthy fats and complex carbs, your CBD products can work flawlessly.

 Don’t be too intimidated by consuming CBD.
 Just like most medications, supplements, or vitamins, CBD may cause just slight stomach upset — that’s all.
 This mild discomfort is easily combated and tends to go away quite quickly.
 But, if you find that your stomach reacts this way every time you try CBD, that may be a sign that CBD simply isn’t for you.
-If that’s the case, contact your doctor to discuss other options you may have.
+If that’s the case, contact your health care practitioner to discuss other options you may have.